Altinn/altinn-platform/rfcs/0000-operator-managed-apim-config.md

 Few people know how this works and it is complicated to deploy a new or a change to a api in the api management service

 # Unresolved questions

-* Can we automate even more of the process than we do today
-* How we should report status of an deployment back to the teams
-  * Flux status?
-  * Custom api endpoint for viewing status (ala. kuberneteswrapper)
-  * other

 # Future possibilities